ppuckdee/DSC232R-Beehive-Sound-Health-Monitoring/README.md

 The target column has 6 classes.
 Some classes have more rows than others.
 Class 5 has the most rows, and class 1 has the fewest rows.

 To handle this, we may use class weights, oversampling, or undersampling.
-We will also use precision, recall, and F1-score instead of only accuracy.

 #### Transformations